-- 1. The GTLSCA make improvements of the non-compliances and notify the original auditor after completion to conduct a re-audit. - 2.
-The GTLSCA shall take whatever measures that are necessary depending on the type of non-compliance, severity and time needed to make the corrections.
+- 1. GTLSCA makes improvements to the non-compliances and notify the original auditor after completion to conduct a re-audit. - GTLSCA shall take whatever measures that are necessary depending on the type of non-compliance, severity and time needed to make the corrections.